-In this video, Liz talks about why she would encourage somebody to be a part of the economy of giving compared to an extractive business, explaining the fulfillment of basic human needs and the sense of purpose created from helping others.
-Discussion Questions What might be a difference in the driving force behind decisions in an economy of giving business …
+Liz Wallin, former EoC entrepreneur, founded project LIA, which helped provide work training for formerly incarcerated women in Indianapolis.
+In this video, Liz talks about why she would encourage somebody to be a part of the economy of giving compared to an extractive business, explaining the fulfillment of basic human needs and the sense of purpose created from helping others. …

 EoC Lifestyle

+Anne Godbout, EoC entrepreneur, is the founder and President of Spiritours in Montreal Canada, which she has run for nearly 3 decades.
 This video shows that the Economy of Communion is not just about how a business makes money, but about how people live and work together.
-It talks about creating a workplace that feels like a family, where employees, customers, and even pilgrims are part of a real community.
-There’s a strong focus on unity, harmony, and building relationships.
-The video …
+It talks about creating a workplace that feels like a family, where employees, …

 Providence

+Anne Godbout, EoC entrepreneur, is the founder and President of Spiritours in Montreal, Canada, which she has run for nearly 3 decades.
 This video talks about how providence played a role in starting or growing a business within the Economy of Communion.
 Ann explains that they needed help but didn’t think they could afford to hire someone.
-The person they hired ended up being exactly what they needed, and she describes it as providence, almost like she was sent at the perfect …
+The person they …

 Loving your Enemy and Competitor

+Anne Godbout, EoC entrepreneur, is the founder and President of Spiritours in Montreal, Canada, which she has run for nearly 3 decades.
 This video explains how the idea of “loving your enemy” connects to the Economy of Communion.
 It shows that love isn’t just personal, but that it can also shape how businesses operate.
-In the EoC model, businesses focus on relationships, fairness, and helping others, not just making the most profit.
-Loving your enemy in this context means choosing generosity and …
+In the EoC model, businesses focus …

 Harms of Extractive Business

+Liz Wallin, former EoC entrepreneur, founded project LIA, which helped provide work training for formerly incarcerated women in Indianapolis.
 In this video, Liz talks about how modern business is extractive when it creates needs for consumers instead of working to solve existing needs, businesses and technology progress with the sole intent of creating more wants and needs for consumers.
-Discussion Questions What are some examples you can come up with on a certain business/industry that creates a new need …
+Discussion …

 What Drew Me to the EoC?

+Anne Godbout, EoC entrepreneur, is founder and President of Spiritours in Montreal Canada, which she has run for nearly 3 decades.
 This video explains how Ann first discovered the Economy of Communion before starting her business.
 During a year off, she learned more about the Focolare Movement and how to live the Gospel in everyday life.
-After going to an EoC meeting and hearing stories about providence and trusting God in business, she decided this was how she wanted to start …
+After going to an …

 What Do Yours Competitors Say About You?